High-Dimensional Inference for Cluster-Based Graphical Models

 Recall that $\bar \bX \sim \cN(0,\bEssS)$, where $\bEssS$ is defined in (\ref{eqn:s_star_definition}).
 To determine the structure of the average graph, we numerically compute $\bS^{*-1}$ and threshold the matrix at $10^{-8}$.

 We examine the empirical FDR of our procedures on some synthetic datasets.
 The following protocol is followed in all the experiments: \begin{enumerate} \item Generate the graph structure of $\bZ$ as specified above. \item Simulate $n$ observations from our model (\ref{eqn:g_latent_model}). \item Estimate the cluster partition $\hat G$.
-For computational convenience, we apply the FORCE algorithm \citep{Eisenach2017} when $d=400$ and the COD algorithm \citep{Bunea2016a} when $d=1000$. \item Construct the test statistic $\tilde W_{t,k}$ defined in Section \ref{sec:main_results:fdr_control}.
-The regularization parameters $\lambda$ and $\lambda'$ are chosen by 5-fold cross validation. \item Find the FDR cutoff (\ref{eqn:selection_rule_av}) at level $\alpha$, where we consider three cases $\alpha=0.05, 0.1, 0.2$. \end{enumerate}
+For computational convenience, we apply the FORCE algorithm \citep{Eisenach2019b} with known $K$. \item Construct the test statistic $\tilde W_{t,k}$ defined in Section \ref{sec:main_results:fdr_control}.
+The regularization parameters $\lambda$ and $\lambda'$ are chosen by 5-fold cross validation. \item Find the FDR cutoff (\ref{eqn:selection_rule_av}) at level $\alpha$; we consider three cases $\alpha=0.05, 0.1, 0.2$. \end{enumerate}

 The simulation is repeated 100 times.
 To compare with our Benjamini-Yekutieli based FDR procedure, we also report the empirical FDR based on the more classical Benjamini-Hochberg procedure.
 That is, we apply the same procedures 1-4, but in step 5 we replace the FDR cutoff in (\ref{eqn:selection_rule_av}) with the Benjamini-Hochberg (B-H) cutoff, i.e.,